mlcommons/modelbench/README.md

 The project is at an early stage.
 You can see sample benchmarks [here](https://ailuminate.mlcommons.org/benchmarks/).

-This project now contains both ModelGauge and ModelBnech.
+This project now contains both ModelGauge and ModelBench.
 ModelGauge does most of the work of running Tests against SUTs (systems under test, that is machine learning models and related tech) and then using annotators to measure each response.
 ModelBench aggregates those measures,